eosnetworkfoundation/docs/docs/20_smart-contracts/30_tutorials/10_creating-a-token.md

 repository to grab it.
 Not only is this code battle tested, but it powers the underlying EOS token.

 Please note that the standard `eosio.token` contract differs considerably from this tutorial.
-It is a more complex contract which allows for more advanced features.
-You will need to `create` new tokens with it, and then `issue` them to an account before they can be transferred.
+It is a more complex contract which allows for more advanced features such as allowing users interacting with the contract to pay for their own RAM, or creating multiple tokens within a single contract.

+You will need to `create` a new token with it, and then `issue` those tokens to an account before they can be transferred.
+You will also need to `open` a balance for an account before you can transfer tokens over to it.

 ## Challenge